 - Exposure To Extreme Cold

 Exposure to extremely cold or freezing temperatures causes your body to restrict blood flow to your skin by constricting the blood vessels.
-This thermoregulatory function happens to preserve your core temperature – resulting in the formation of purple patches on the skin.
-In this case, the mottled skin can be reversed by exposing yourself to warmer temperatures (5).
+This thermoregulatory function happens to preserve your core temperature – resulting in the formation of purple speckled skin.
+In this case, the mottled, spotted skin can be reversed by exposing yourself to warmer temperatures (5).

 - Bier Spots